 Image source: Clean Energy Authority

-Solar-powered roof tiles and panels are paving the way for the future for renewable energy.
+Solar-powered roof tiles and panels are paving the way for the future of renewable energy.
 Currently, the most popular option is Tesla’s solar shingles.
 When you install a Tesla solar roof, you replace your entire existing roof with both active and inactive solar tiles.
 Active solar tiles contain solar cells that provide energy for your home.
 The inactive solar tiles do not produce any electricity but help protect your roof and give it a uniform appearance so the other tiles don’t stand out.

 Pros of solar tiles